Code of Conduct Policy: What Every Company Must Clearly Define

 Managing Misconduct and Sensitive Issues Professionally

-Clear conduct guidelines explain what constitutes misconduct, harassment, or misuse of authority.
-They also define reporting channels and investigation processes, ensuring concerns are addressed fairly and confidentially.
+Clear conduct guidelines define misconduct, harassment, and misuse of authority.
+Additionally, they outline reporting channels and investigation processes, which helps organisations address concerns fairly and confidentially.

-When procedures are transparent, employees feel safer speaking up, and organisations are better prepared to act responsibly.
+Because procedures remain transparent, employees feel safer speaking up, and organisations can act responsibly.

 Ensuring Fair Application at Every Level